Little Dunkeld Church

 The most interesting historical feature inside the church is a bronze handbell, cast around the year 900 AD.
-It is roughly 7 inches high with a small handle rising another 1.5 inches.
-The Little Dunkeld bell is one of 4 in Scotland to survive from the Culdee period.
+It is roughly seven inches high with a small handle rising another 1.5 inches.
+The Little Dunkeld bell is one of four in Scotland to survive from the Culdee period.

 It is remarkable that the bell has survived when you consider that a 17th-century minister used it as a dinner bell and when he died it was about to be sold for scrap with his effects before it was rescued by a church elder at the last minute.